HEXXXxxxuan/ecoACT-android-application/items/report.md

 *Instruction: please place the CORRECT link to your firebase repository here (with comp21006442@gmail.com added as an Editor)*

-- Firebase Repository Link: <insert-link-to-firebase-repository OR write "I do not use Firebase"> // TODO
+- Firebase Repository Link: <"https://console.firebase.google.com/u/1/project/go4gp-s2/overview"> // TODO
    - Confirm: [ ] I have already added comp21006442@gmail.com as a Editor to the Firebase project prior to due date.
 - Two user accounts for markers' access are usable on the app's APK (do not change the username and password unless there are exceptional circumstances.
 Note that they are not real e-mail addresses in use):
-   - Username: comp2100@anu.edu.au	Password: comp2100 [ ] // TODO: check if done
+   - Username: comp2100@anu.edu.au	Password: comp2100 [X] // TODO: check if done
    - Username: comp6442@anu.edu.au	Password: comp6442 [ ] // TODO: check if done

 ## Team Members and Roles